Skip to main content

 1. Transaction object:

-• name: Represents the operation you intend to run on the blockchain.
+• name: This represents the operation you intend to execute on the blockchain.
 For example, "create_book" corresponds to a Rell function that creates a new book entity on the blockchain.

-• args: An array containing the arguments for the operation.
+• args: This is an array that contains the arguments required for the operation.

-2. Signature provider: This will sign the transaction using the previously discussed key pair.
-In the code snippet provided, the bookKeeperSignatureProvider is being used.
+2. Signature provider: This component is responsible for signing the transaction using the previously discussed key pair.
+In the provided code snippet, the bookKeeperSignatureProvider is being utilized.

-When you invoke signAndSendUniqueTransaction, you're essentially instructing the client to:
+When you invoke signAndSendUniqueTransaction, you are effectively directing the client to:

-• Create a transaction to call the create_book function on the blockchain with the provided arguments.
+• Create a transaction to call the create_book function on the blockchain with the specified arguments.

 • Sign this transaction using the bookKeeperSignatureProvider.

-• Send the now-signed transaction to the Chromia blockchain.
+• Send the signed transaction to the Chromia blockchain.

-Lastly, at the end of our file, we add a function call to run the `main ' function like this.
+Finally, at the end of our file, we add a function call to run the main function as follows:

 main();